chb/smart-docs/reference/data_model/index.md

 <td style='width: 70%'>
 <span style='font-size: small'>http://smartplatforms.org/terms#productClass</span>
 <br />
-<a href='#Coded_Value'>Coded Value</a> where code comes from <a href='#ImmunizationClass'>ImmunizationClass</a>
+<span style='font-size: small'><a href='#Coded_Value'>Coded Value</a> where code comes from <a href='#ImmunizationClass'>ImmunizationClass</a></span>
-coded name for the product class, according to the set of codes in the CDC Vaccine Groups controlled vocabulary.
+<br><br>coded name for the product class, according to the set of codes in the CDC Vaccine Groups controlled vocabulary.
 For example, a class code meaning 'Rotavirus' would be assigned for a specific product such as Rotarix product.

 productClass codes are drawn from the CDC's Vaccine Group vocabulary.
 URIs are of the form: